Why Abandoning Paris Is a Disaster for America

 Photo credit: BRENDAN SMIALOWSKI/AFP/Getty Images

-Daniel Baer was U.S. ambassador to the Organization for Security and Cooperation in Europe from 2013 to 2017.
+Daniel Baer is diplomat in residence at the Josef Korbel School of International Studies at the University of Denver.
+He was U.S. ambassador to the Organization for Security and Cooperation in Europe from 2013 to 2017.
 He previously served as a deputy assistant secretary of state for democracy, human rights, and labor from 2009 to 2013.
-Baer was an assistant professor at Georgetown’s McDonough School of Business, a faculty fellow at Harvard’s Safra Center for Ethics, and a project leader at the Boston Consulting Group.
-He lives in Denver with his husband, Brian. (@danbbaer)
+Baer was an assistant professor at Georgetown’s McDonough School of Business, a faculty fellow at Harvard’s Safra Center for Ethics, and a project leader at the Boston Consulting Group. (@danbbaer)

 Daniel Benjamin is director of the John Sloan Dickey Center for International Understanding at Dartmouth College and a nonresident senior fellow at the Brookings Institution.
 He served from 2009 to 2012 as ambassador-at-large and coordinator for counterterrorism at the U.S. State Department.
 During more than five years on the National Security Council staff in the 1990s, Benjamin served as a foreign policy speechwriter for President Bill Clinton and director for transnational threats.